Maxicaa/Alt-Sentence-Selector/README.md

  Alt-Sentence-Selector is an extension for Chrome and Edge allowing you to select a specific sentence in a text by clicking on it while holding down the ALT key.

-This can be useful if you frequently copy texts from website in your mails or documents (e.g. quote from a text, extract of a section of a law, etc).
+This can be useful if you frequently copy texts from websites in your mails or documents (e.g. quote from a text, extract of a section of a law, etc).

 # 2. Installation